 Diurnal bruxism is unusually common in high stress professions.
 Though it occurs in only 10% of the population at large (Mercut et al., 2013), an estimated 50% of law enforcement officers (Carvalho et al., 2008) and 59.2% of IT professionals (Rao et al., 2011) suffer from the effects of daytime clenching.

 Clenching seems to be a natural human response to stress, but in those who are unusually susceptible to stress or who have highly stressful careers, this natural response can go very bad.
-Like grinding, clenching can lead to enamel degradation, tension headaches, jaw pain, and even tooth breaking or cracking.
+Like teeth grinding, teeth clenching can lead to enamel degradation, tension headaches, jaw pain, and even tooth breaking or cracking.

 Daytime versus Nighttime Bruxism

 Though both classified as bruxism, nocturnal and diurnal bruxism seem to operate through differing mechanisms (Manfredini & Lobbezoo, 2009).
 Thus, those who suffer from nighttime grinding are not necessarily more likely to suffer from daytime clenching and vice versa.
 In fact, while diurnal occurs in 10% of the general population, nocturnal bruxism affects only 5% of the population (Mercut et al., 2013).

 The difference in prevalence may in part be an effect of differing levels of awareness.
 Diurnal bruxism, by definition occurs during waking hours making it much easier to identify and diagnose than nocturnal bruxism which occurs during sleep.
 Thus, daytime clenching may not actually be more common than nighttime grinding, but is simply easier and more often diagnosed.